matteopilz/OpenMS-website/content/en/applications/nuxl.md

 **Note**: Each `.raw`/`.mzML` file will be processed separately and requires one database file to be added.

-As an alternative to loading database files via an `<Input Files>` node, you can define the database in the OpenNuXL node by double clicking the value field of the database parameter and selecting the respective database (Figure T7).
+As an alternative to loading database files via an `<Input Files>` node, you can define the database in the OpenNuXL node by double-clicking the value field of the database parameter and selecting the respective database (Figure T7).

+<center>{{< figure src="/images/content_images/applications/NuXL_toppas_db.png" >}}</center>

 **Figure Database configuration**:  Within the OpenNuXL node, select the sequence database.

-**Tip**: In case you would like to combine several files in one search, we suggest to use the OpenMS node `<FileMerger>`, which can be found in 'File Handling'.
-The node needs to be combined with `<Input Files>`+`<Collector>` and `<Output Files>` (Figure T8).
+**Advanced Users**: In case you would like to combine several files in one search, we suggest using the OpenMS node `<FileMerger>`, which can be found in 'File Handling'.
+The node needs to be combined with `<Input Files>`+`<Collector>` and `<Output Files>`.

+<center>{{< figure src="/images/content_images/applications/NuXL_toppas_merge.png" >}}</center>

 **Figure Workflow to merge `.mzML` files**: The `<FileMerger>` node can be used as shown in this scheme for merging `.mzML` files e.g., from multiple fractions.

-To export FDR filtered result files, specify the absolute path for an output folder by double clicking the value field of the `output_folder` parameter and pasting your selected path.
+To export FDR-filtered result files, specify the absolute path for an output folder by double-clicking the value field of the `output_folder` parameter and pasting your selected path.

+<center>{{< figure src="/images/content_images/applications/NuXL_toppas_outputfolder.png" >}}</center>

 **Figure Output folder path**: To generate FDR filtered result files, a path needs to be specified.

 ### OpenNuXL Pipeline Execution

 After selection of analysis parameters and defining input files, the workflow can be executed by selecting 'Pipeline' -> 'Run' or pressing F5.
-A popup window asking to specify the output directory appears (Figure T10).
+A popup window asking to specify the output directory appears.
 Once specified, OpenNuXL analysis is started.
-All current tasks are displayed in the Log window below the workflow window (Figure T11).
+All current tasks are displayed in the Log window below the workflow window.
 Unfiltered result files will be saved in the `TOPPAS_out` folder, which is automatically generated in the selected path.

-**Figure Output directory.**: Upon pipeline execution, the displayed pop-up window appears for definition of the absolute path of the output folder.
+**Figure Output directory.**: Upon pipeline execution, the displayed pop-up window appears to enter the absolute path of the output folder.

+<center>{{< figure src="/images/content_images/applications/NuXL_toppas_log.png" >}}</center>

 **Figure OpenNuXL Log window.**: The progress of OpenNuXL search is shown.

 ### Result File Access - Visualization of Crosslinked Peptide-(Oligo)Nucleotide Spectra Using TOPPView

 If executed on `.raw` files, the OpenNuXL node will create corresponding `.mzML` files in the output directory (defined as in Figure T10).
 For visualization of annotated spectra, open `.mzML` files in TOPPView.
-By default, double clicking on `.mzML` files should automatically open the file in TOPPView.
+By default, double-clicking on `.mzML` files should automatically open the file in TOPPView.
 Once it is loaded, spectrum annotations matched by OpenNuXL can be added by loading `.idXML` files generated by the tool.
 Select: 'Tools' -> 'Annotate with peptide identifications'.
 See Figure T12 for an annotated MS2 spectrum of a UV-crosslinked peptide-RNA(oligo)nucleotide.
-To add/remove columns of the result grid 'identifications' below the spectrum window, right-click on the column header and a list of potential columns appears that you can choose from (Figure T13).
+To add/remove columns of the result grid 'identifications' below the spectrum window, right-click on the column header and a list of potential columns appears that you can choose from (Figure Custom columns).

 **Note**: The FDR-controlled results for crosslinked and non-crosslinked peptides are available in the `output_folder` as defined in the OpenNuXL node (Figure T9).
 Results contain `.csv`, `.tsv`, and `.idXML` files.
 File suffixes indicate whether percolator rescoring was performed ('_perc'), on which level results are reported ('_proteins', '_peptides', or '_XLs'), and for which FDR the results were filtered (e.g., FDR of 1%, '_0.0100').
 The '_ambiguous_masses.csv' file contains precursor ion masses that match to...